jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Set: The MCU Battles
 Bruce doesn’t level up.
 Instead, when he attacks he transforms right into the Hulk Level 2 main character.
 Note: Hulk doesn’t have a Level 1 version.
 The only way to become him is to start as Bruce.

+# Buffy (MC)
+Set: The Buffy Battles
+**Save the World.
+A Lot.**
+Buffy’s **Save the World.
+A Lot.** power lets her Slay an Evil Main Character.
+If she does and it’s the last enemy Main Character in play, you win immediately!
+But if something goes wrong or there are other enemy Main Characters left, Buffy will get KO’d at the end of the turn.

 # Bullseye (MC)
 Set: H.A.M.M.E.R.
 **Perfect Aim**